 This house, located on the leafy Anglesea Hill the "dress circle of Anglesea" has a large open and airy living area looking out onto a large deck set in the tree tops, with views of the ocean.
 The house has been owned by the current family for over forty years, and the family has completed renovations designed by one of the daughters, who is an architect.
 The house displays much character and has a relaxed feel about it, and contains many personal effects belonging to the family.
 The large living space, with fully glazed picture windows, opens out via double glass doors onto a large 9.8 x 3.6 metre deck.
 There are timber floors and comfortable seating for ten at the stripped timber dining table.
 Indian cottons are used extensively in the lounge area.
-The stainless steel appliance kitchen includes dishwasher, microwave, a large island bench and all the appliances needed for a relaxed family holiday.
+The stainless steel appliance kitchen includes dishwasher, cook top, under bench oven, microwave, a large island bench and all the appliances needed for a relaxed family holiday.
 Reverse cycle Airconditioning has recently been installed in the main living area.
 There is a family bathroom with shower, bath, toilet and vanity basin, and a second toilet with washbasin.
 There is an external hot water shower to allow for easy washing of body and surfing gear and ample car parking.
 The house is on two blocks, with established trees, and a spacious garden setting.
 The attached photos show views of the house which can be summarised as follows:

 Large combined living, dining and kitchen area – all upgraded AND AIR CONDITIONED.
 The living space is large enough to allow people to relax in different groups, in a space separate from the dining table.
 The kitchen has all stainless steel appliances, with microwave; frig, under bench oven, and plenty of bench space with stools.
 The living room has a flat screen tv and vcr.

 Large deck set amongst native trees, with outdoor seating and a family barbeque

 Bedroom 1 – double bed and single bed